verana-labs/verana.io-website/content/page/trust-engine/building-blocks.md

   code_example: "did:web:example.com"
   did_document:
     title: "1.1 DID Document (the metadata for a DID)"
-    description: "Resolving a DID returns a **DID Document**—a small JSON object describing public keys, verification relationships, and service endpoints controlled by the DID's controller."
+    description: "Resolving a DID returns a **DID Document**: a small JSON object describing public keys, verification relationships, and service endpoints controlled by the DID's controller."
     json: |
       {
         "id": "did:example:123",